FAQs

 What is the difference between raw food diets for dogs and cats?

-Cats are obligate carnivores, Big Dog Raw Food Diets for Cats are formulated to be higher in meat and lower in plant material.
+Cats are obligate carnivores, therefor our Big Dog Raw Food Diets for Cats are formulated to be higher in meat and lower in plant matter than our dog recipes.

 We ask Animal Nutritionist, Narelle Cooke, if cats and dogs can eat the same food